MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/demand-forecasting-setup.md

   > [!NOTE]
   > A granularity attribute is a combination of forecast dimensions against which the forecast is done.
 You can define forecast dimensions on the **Demand forecasting parameters** page.

 - **Seasonality hint** – For seasonal data, provide a hint to the forecasting model to improve forecast accuracy.
 Format: integer number, representing the number of buckets a demand pattern repeats itself.
-For example, enter "6" for data that repeats itself every 6 months.
+For example, enter "6" for data that repeats itself every six months.
 - **Test set size percentage** – Percentage of historical data to be used as a test set for forecast accuracy calculation.

 You can overwrite the values for these parameters by going to **Master Planning \> Setup \> Demand forecasting \> Demand forecasting parameters**, where you can do the following: